zcash/zips/draft-zip-hybrid-deferred-devfund.md

 **Furthering Decentralization**

-ZF or FPF SHALL conduct periodic (e.g. semiannual or annual) reviews of the organizational structure, performance, and effectiveness of the ZCG program and committee, taking into consideration the input and recommendations of the ZCG Committee.
+ZF or FPF SHALL conduct periodic reviews of the organizational structure, performance, and effectiveness of the ZCG program and committee, taking into consideration the input and recommendations of the ZCG Committee.
 As part of these periodic reviews, ZF or FPF MUST commit to